tidymodels/TMwR/_book/introduction.md

 types of predictors

-### The mode of the model
+The mode of the model: regression, classification

-regression, classification

-### Where does modeling fit into the scientific process?
+## Where does modeling fit into the data analysis/scientific process?

 (probably need to get explicit permission to use this)